moeru-ai/xsai-use/packages/react/README.md

 ## Hooks

-- `useChat`: A powerful hook for building chat interfaces with AI models
+- `useChat`: hook for building chat interfaces with xsAI

 ### useChat